This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-2. When the meat has browned add the beans, corn, and the white and light green portions of the sliced green onions.
-Stir to combine and then scoop the filling into the bell pepper halves.
-Place the bell pepper halves in a large baking dish.
-After the bell peppers are filled, pour about a cup of water into the bottom of the pan.
+• When the meat has browned add the beans, corn, and the white and light green portions of the sliced green onions.
+Stir to combine.
+Add half the cheese and stir once more.

-3. Bake for 20 minutes, then top with as much or as little cheese as you like.
+• Remove from the oven, uncover and top with the remaining cheese.
 Bake for an additional 5-10 minutes, until the cheese has melted.
 Sprinkle with remaining green onions and cilantro before serving.
-Enjoy!

 Your email address will not be published.
 Required fields are marked *